 Eunicella cavolini is one of the most common gorgonian species of the Mediterranean hard-bottom communities, forming distinct facies within coralligenous assemblages (Gibson et al., 2006; Sini et al., 2015).
-Its distribution range is wide, although patchy in terms of abundance, occurring from the Western Mediterranean and Tunisian coasts to the Aegean Sea and the Sea of Marmara (Sini et al., 2015; Topçu and Öztürk, 2015), with a bathymetric range from <10m to 220m depth (Bo et al., 2012; Watremez, 2012; Sini et al., 2015).
-Despite the relatively wide bathymetric distribution, our knowledge regarding its demography is mainly restricted to depths above 50 m, and we lack data regarding population structure in the deep sea.
+Its distribution range is wide, although patchy, occurring from the Western Mediterranean and Tunisian coasts to the Aegean Sea and the Sea of Marmara (Sini et al., 2015; Topçu and Öztürk, 2015), with a bathymetric range from <10m to 220m depth (Bo et al., 2012; Watremez, 2012; Sini et al., 2015).
+Despite the relatively wide bathymetric distribution, our knowledge regarding its demography is mainly restricted to depths above 50 m.